Hybrid-08933/Hexdump/README.md

 **Key Observations:**
 - Mean runtime is essentially the same, confirming the workload is **compute-bound** rather than I/O-bound.
 - Using `MAP_POPULATE` reduces run-to-run variance and page faults, resulting in more consistent execution.
-- Buffered output keeps the CPU busy in the same hot loop, so IPC and branch behavior remain near the architectural peak.
+- Buffered output keeps the CPU busy in the same hot loop, so IPC and branch behavior remain remain close to scalar execution limits

 ---